GuyDupenloup/gpt2_model_from_research_papers/README.md

 Here I had to do some research as I could not find any explanation for these differences.
 I found out from different sources that OpenAI's numbers actually are inaccurate.
 Mine are correct.

-Although the numbers of parameters of the first two models are not accurate in OpenAI's GPT-2 paper, I kept the same model names to avoid any confusion: 117M, 345M, 762M, 1542M.
+In the code, I used the names '124M' and '355M'for the first two models, which correspond to the accurate sizes of the model.

 ## 11. Loading OpenAI's pretrained weights